nomtek/flutter_ai_examples/lib/mistral_ai_summary_example/README.md

 ## Problems and difficulties

 Despite detailed instructions, the AI sometimes generates summaries that are too long specialty for the small models.
+Possible solution is to improve the prompt and the instructions for the AI.